reald/anytone-flash-tools/at-d878uv_memory.md

    - NA - Name: ASCII, max 16 chars.
 0x00 for unused characters.
 ```
+Memory section goes from 0x02540000 to 0x025041ff.
 Empty entries will not be written.

 ## Radio ID List (0x02580000)